susanodii/MKDocs_User_Guide/MKDocs.md

 ### **Installation of MKDocs**

-To install MKDocs, you are required to have the current version of **Python** and **Pip** in your system.
+ MKDocs works with the current version of **Python** and **Pip** in your system.
 If you do not have **Python** installed in your system, follow the guides outlined above on how to install Python and Pip on your system.
-However, if you have the current version of Python on you system:
+If you have the current version of Python on you system, then let us move on to the installation process.

-- Run the command below in your command line or your Visual Studio Code.
+To install MKDocs, run the command below in your command line.

 ```
 pip install mkdocs